 Medusa is the most stunning and beautiful aeonium in existence and will have widespread appeal.
 It is difficult to imagine that there could ever be an aeonium prettier than this.
 Stunning rich red/purple striped leaves in summer, cream and green and softer shades of red and purple in winter as in the photo below .
 Currently rare.
 Viewable at the nursery in 2021.
 I expect to have a few for sale in 2022.

 Finally Super Bang; currently the very rarest of the desirable varieties.
-Dark like zwartkop leaves with cream and green variegation.
+Colours of purple, pink, green, yellow and cream variegations vary through the year as light intensity changes.
 I may possibly have this for sale in 2022 but perhaps not until 2023.
-Until then you might have to make do with a photo, or a visit to see it!